Standards – An Overview

 Standards are designed for voluntary use and do not impose any regulations.
 However, laws and regulations may refer to certain standards and make compliance with them compulsory.

-There are many standards bodies involved in the issuing of standards for plastics piping systems, including but not limited to:
+There are many standards bodies involved in the issuing of standards for plastic piping systems, including but not limited to:

 British Standards Institute (BSI) - BSI is the UK’s National Standards body producing British Standards and is also responsible for the UK publication, in English, of international and European standards.
 BSI is obliged to adopt and publish all European Standards as identical British Standards (prefixed BS EN) and to withdraw pre-existing British Standards that are in conflict.
 However, it has the option to adopt and publish international standards (prefixed BS ISO ).